Nabonidus: Titles

 In two of his known inscriptions, Nabonidus assumes the traditional titulary of the old Neo-Assyrian kings (though omitting the title 'king of Assyria'), in sharp contrast to the otherwise typically modest titularies of the Neo-Babylonian kings.
-His titulary, as used in an inscription intended for Harran (i.e. within former Assyria), after the rebuilding of the Ekhulkhul, Nabonidus used the following titles:
+His titulary, as used in an inscription intended for Harran (i.e. within former Assyria), after the rebuilding of the Eḫulḫul, Nabonidus used the following titles:

-The use of typical Assyrian titles such as 'king of the Universe' and 'king of the Four Quarters', as well as the epithets 'strong king' and 'great king', might derive from inscriptions by Assyrian kings being discovered at Harran during the building work at the Ekhulkhul, and Nabonidus assuming those titles as part of his claim to the heritage of the Neo-Assyrian Empire.
+The use of typical Assyrian titles such as 'king of the Universe' and 'king of the Four Quarters', as well as the epithets 'strong king' and 'great king', might derive from inscriptions by Assyrian kings being discovered at Harran during the building work at the Eḫulḫul, and Nabonidus assuming those titles as part of his claim to the heritage of the Neo-Assyrian Empire.
 More noteworthy is the presence of certain Assyrian titles in some inscriptions intended for Babylonia proper.
 The title 'king of the Universe' was for instance incorporated into Nabonidus's titles as displayed in an inscription at Ur:

-There are also more standard Babylonian examples of Nabonidus's title, prior to the rebuilding of the Ekhulkhul, without Assyrian elements:
+There are also more standard Babylonian examples of Nabonidus's title, prior to the rebuilding of the Eḫulḫul, without Assyrian elements:

 A longer variant, from an inscription describing renovation work on Babylon's walls, reads: